 It is controversial whether short children without evidence of an endocrine, metabolic, or other disease that explains the short stature should be treated with GH.
 These children are considered to have idiopathic short stature (ISS).
 ISS is defined as height 2 standard deviations (SD) below the mean for age, normal height velocity (near or at lower limit of normal), no biochemical evidence of a growth-restricting condition, and normal GH stimulation testing that excludes classic GH deficiency.
 Recombinant GH can be used to treat children with ISS who have a height 2.25 SD below the mean for age and a predicted adult height below the normal range (ie, < 150 cm for females and < 160 cm for males).
 Guidelines recommend against the routine use of GH for every child with ISS, and the decision to treat should be made on a case-by-case basis.
 Treatment responses are highly variable.
 With 5 years of treatment, some children may have a mean increase of about 5 cm in adult height, whereas other children may have no increase in adult height.
 A greater response to GH treatment may be expected in children with ISS based on height response in first year of treatment, age at the start of treatment (better response if treatment is started before age 9 in girls and before age 10 in boys), and change in IGF-1 level from baseline.
 For children who are treated, many experts recommend a trial of GH therapy for 6 to 12 months, continuing GH only if there is a doubling of or an increase of 3 cm/year over the pretreatment height velocity.
 Others object to this approach because it is expensive, is experimental, may lead to adverse effects, labels otherwise healthy children as abnormal, and raises ethical and psychosocial concerns that feed into the bias of “heightism.”

 When other pituitary hormone deficiencies accompany growth hormone deficiency, additional hormone replacement is required.
 Cortisol ( see Treatment Treatment Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
 It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more ) and thyroid hormone ( see Treatment Treatment Hypothyroidism is thyroid hormone deficiency.
 Symptoms include cold intolerance, fatigue, and weight gain.
 Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
 Diagnosis... read more ) should be replaced throughout childhood, adolescence, and adulthood when circulating levels of these hormones are low.
-Diabetes insipidus typically requires lifelong treatment with desmopressin in tablet or intranasal form ( see Treatment Treatment Diabetes insipidus results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder (central diabetes insipidus) or from resistance of the kidneys... read more ).
+Diabetes insipidus typically requires lifelong treatment with desmopressin in tablet or intranasal form ( see Treatment Treatment Arginine vasopressin deficiency (central diabetes insipidus) results from a deficiency of vasopressin (antidiuretic hormone [ADH]) due to a hypothalamic-pituitary disorder.
+Polyuria and polydipsia... read more ).
 When puberty does not occur normally, treatment with gonadal sex steroids is indicated ( see Delayed Puberty Delayed Puberty Delayed puberty is absence of sexual maturation at the expected time.
 Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating... read more ).

 GH therapy in children with short stature due to therapeutic radiation of the pituitary gland for cancer carries a theoretic risk of causing cancer recurrence.
 However, studies have not shown a greater-than-expected incidence of new cancers or a greater recurrence rate.
 GH replacement can probably be safely instituted at least 1 year after the successful completion of anticancer therapy.